Harry Hunt: 2009-2010

-In 2009 Hunt took part in the Malcolm Wilson Rally, as well as his first international rally, the Rallye San Remo in Italy.
+In 2009, Hunt took part in the Malcolm Wilson Rally, as well as his first international rally, the Rallye San Remo in Italy.
 In 2010 Hunt won the JWRC Rookie Cup and won 1st place in the Intercontinental Rally Challenge two wheel drive (IRC 2WD) Championship.

 2011–2012

 Hunt won the 2011 Production Rally Championship in a Citroen DS3 R3T.
-In 2012 he became the IRC 2WD Champion for a second time, and then won the European Rally Championship in the Citroen, before taking a break from rallying.
+In 2012 he became the IRC 2WD Champion for a second time, before taking a break from rallying.

 2015

 In April 2015, Hunt participated in the Abu Dhabi Desert Challenge, finishing third and beating several more experienced drivers, despite completing less than 40 kilometres of testing in the desert beforehand.

 In May, Hunt was appointed as the brand Ambassador for MINI in preparation for Dakar 2016.
 In June, he debuted the Mini ALL4 racing car at the Goodwood Festival of Speed.

 In July, Hunt placed 13th at the Baja Aragon rally in Spain.
 The event was round six of the FIA (Federation International De L’automobile) World Cup for Cross-Country Rallies and provided similar terrain to his ultimate goal in 2016, the Dakar Rally.

 In October, Hunt finished in 7th place at the Rallye Oilibya du Maroc, in Morocco.
 A total of 84 cars took part, with only two Dakar rookies in the final top 10, both of whom were driving a MINI - one being Hunt and the other Hunt’s team-mate Mikko Hirvonen, winner of 15 world championship rallies.
 Hunt finished two places behind Hirvonen.
 During the event Hunt stopped to help fellow cross country rookie Sebastien Loeb, whose car had caught fire.
 Hunt later said of the incident: "I don’t think he’d actually noticed, but luckily we were able to use the sentinel warning system to let him know that something was wrong."